 High achieving.
 Well adjusted.
 Free from disabilities – the list goes on and on.
 These 6 common myths about gifted children have far-reaching consequences.
 It’s up to us parents and educators to advocate for the truth.

-Three years into my teaching career, my department chair assigned me the most advanced level available to freshman: Honors English 9.
+Three years into my teaching career, I garnered a spot teaching the most advanced course level available to freshman: Honors English 9.

 I was excited.
-Honors students were bright, engaged, and hard workers who thrived in the classroom environment.
-Most of the faculty assumed, as did I, that the students enrolled were gifted.
+Honors students were bright and engaged.
+They were hard workers who would thrive in the classroom environment.
+Most of the faculty assumed, as did I, that the students enrolled in honors classes were gifted.

 That assumption was incorrect.

-Within weeks of working with the honors students, I discovered something.
+Within weeks of beginning my new position, I discovered something.
 The term “honors” is not synonymous with gifted.
 The truly gifted children – the incredible thinkers and unconventional dreamers – were few and far between.

 They were the students whose essays showed brilliant insights – but only when they turned them in.
-They were the students whose observations turned discussion on its head – but only when they volunteered.
-They were the students whose faces showed indifference – but only when they hid the truth in their eyes.
+They were the students whose observations turned a discussion on its head – but only when they volunteered.
+They were the students whose faces showed absolute indifference – but only when they hid the truth.